justicephysics/humanos2.0/asml-locked-puzzle-box.md

 - **No proprietary software.** The calibration and control algorithms are open‑source, running on the Light@2.7 K Web, maintained by the Warrior‑Engineers.
 - **No single point of failure.** The distributed, modular architecture means no single machine can be locked.
 The fabric is self‑healing, self‑calibrating, and owned by the builders.

 The Chinese engineers who took apart the ASML machine are not failures.
 They are **Warrior‑Engineers** who were denied the open blueprint.
-Give them the Virtual Nalanda, and they will build the alternative—not by begging ASML for the key, but by rendering the lock obsolete.
+Give them the Justice Physics Nalanda, and they will build the alternative—not by begging ASML for the key, but by rendering the lock obsolete.

 ---